 3) Create a database

 Create an empty database.
 This is necessary for Magento.
 Be sure to save the database name, username and password in a safe place.

 4) Install Magento

 Now, open the web browser and access your domain name.
-This step varies slightly depending on which version (Magento 1 or Magento 2) you are installing.

 After agreeing to Magento terms, the Setup proper will start.
 It has a series of steps: